CMPUT301F19T08/AliMama/doc/Product Backlog.md

 ## Add/View/Edit MoodEvent Screen ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)

 **US 01.02.01** Story Point: 1 risk Level: low
 - As a participant, I want consistent emoticons and colors to depict and distinguish the emotional states in any view.
- - [ ] requires an Enum that binds emotionalState to a certain color in hash.

 **US 01.03.01** Story Point: 1 risk Level: low
 - As a participant, I want to view a given mood event and all its available details.